51Degrees/specifications/device-detection-specification/part2/pipeline-elements/device-detection-on-premise.md

 # Accepted evidence

-This engine has a dynamic set of accepted evidence keys that comes from the data file.
+This engine determines the accepted evidence keys on data refresh based on the values in the data source.

-After loading the data file into the native code, call the `getKeys` function to return a list of the accepted evidence keys.
+After loading the data source into the native code, call the `getKeys` function to return a list of the accepted evidence keys.
 These values should then be stored to prevent repeated calls to the native code.

 This must be done at startup and any time the data is refreshed.

-Note that the list of accepted evidence keys is not case sensitive.
+Note that the list of accepted evidence keys is not case-sensitive.
 I.e. `header.user-agent` and `header.User-Agent` should both be
 accepted.